 Int’l Peace Memorial

 The Pacifist Memorial was created as a community service project by the students and staff of The Life Experience School in 1994 as a result of the inspiration of President Kennedy’s quote regarding conscientious objection.
-Students and staff worked for over two years on the project and borrowed money against the equity of the Schoolhouse to create what has come to be known as America’s Memorial to Pacifism.
+Students and staff worked for over two years on the project which has come to be known as America’s Memorial to Pacifism.

 The Pacifist Memorial, bearing witness to humanity’s long-cherished pursuit of justice and peace through nonviolence and love, stands on the grounds of The Peace Abbey in Sherborn, Massachusetts.
 On October 2, 1994, the 125th birth anniversary of Mahatma Gandhi, The Pacifist Memorial was dedicated.
 These grounds, already hallowed by the lives of students and teachers, the footsteps of saints, sages, and activists famous and humble, welcome you on your journey of peacemaking.
 Both in its component parts and collectively, the Memorial seeks to inspire those who come here with the spirit of those remarkable women and men it commemorates, a spirit of remembrance and vigilance, courage and transformation.